gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 -Jumping wires
 -MDF 2.5 mm

-## Portable bike electrivity generator
+## Portable bike electricity generator

 I started following tutorials to make generator for a dynamo, which could provide 5V to one device though a USB connector.
 Then my idea was to make a low tech navigation system, which is connected with the phone through bluetooth while using openstreet map.